 Faculty and administrators are responsible for obtaining permission to include copyrighted works (images, poems, letters, short stories) in their publications.
-The faculty secretaries are to assist.

 Students hold the copyright of the work they create for their courses.
 Programs requiring a thesis may require that the institution be granted the license/right to either make a set number of print copies and/or to distribute an electronic version of a thesis in an online archive.
 A student may not be required to sign over copyright of a thesis to the institution.
 They can choose to do so, but cannot be required.